camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 ```

 :::info
-For all `search` endpoints listed here, pagination is enforced by default.
-Make sure to obtain all pages relevant.
+Note that pagination is enforced for all listed `search` endpoints.
+Ensure you obtain all relevant pages.
 :::

 We work to replace this with a webhook or subscription approach.
-Alternatively, you can trigger the sync manually, or let something else trigger the sync, such as the pipeline itself, or at the creation of a new branch or a pull/merge request.
+An alternate approach involves manually triggering synchronization or delegating synchronization triggers to other sources, such as the pipeline itself, creation of new branches, or pull/merge requests.

-A realtime sync is not always what you need.
-Consider Web Modeler working like a local repository, you want to update your remote repository only after files have been committed + pushed.
-What's closest to a commit + push in Web Modeler is the [milestones](/components/modeler/web-modeler/milestones.md) feature.
+Real-time synchronization isn't always what you need.
+Consider Web Modeler as a local repository, and update your remote repository only after files are committed and pushed.
+This aligns with the concept of [milestones](/components/modeler/web-modeler/milestones.md).

 #### Listening to milestone creation